Tau5/dedede/doc/view.md

 - `viewManager`
 :   Access to the sigleton `ViewManager`, this is used to switch to another View,
     as the ViewManager controls which view is shown to the user

-Each view must implement a single method: `void run`, this is executed at the start of the view by the ViewManager

 ### Creating a View